SteamWo1f/Optimized-Oasis/README.md

 1. Click "Add instance".
 2. Select "Modrinth" or use "Import from zip" if you have a URL.
 3. Choose the modpack and press "OK".

-#### Using ATLauncher
-1. Navigate to the "Packs" tab.
-2. Select Modrinth on the left and search for your pack.
-3. Click "Play" or use "Add Manually" for direct IDs, slugs, or URLs.

 ## Screenshots
 #### Screenshots taken inside the modpack with the [Complementary Reimagined](https://modrinth.com/shader/complementary-reimagined) shaderpack